 If you live in your RV for all or most of the year, you may also want to consider purchasing a third-party liability coverage policy as well as legally-mandated personal liability coverage.
 These types of liability policy can extend more protection to you.

-Difference Between RV and Car Insurance
+What is the Difference Between RV and Car Insurance?

 RV insurance is similar to car insurance in that every state requires drivers to have some form of personal liability coverage.
 However, these types of insurance policies are usually more extensive than car insurance policies because many people live in them for at least part of the year.